Tea for breakfast

-There are 4 main types of coffee beans used widely across the world: Arabica, Robusta, Excelsa and Liberica.
+There are 4 main coffee bean types used widely across the world: Arabica, Robusta, Excelsa and Liberica.
 These beans are diverse in flavour and can be combined together to make a blend.

 Arabica coffee beans are the most widely consumed and highly regarded species of coffee bean.
 They’re known for their exquisite flavour profile while is both delicate and nuanced with other hints of flavours such as floral, fruity and sometimes wine-like notes.